Home

 Figure 3: If a triangle is "behind" the ray, it shouldn't be considered for an intersection.
 Whenever the value of \(t\) computed with equation 3 is less than 0, the intersection point lies behind the ray's origin and should be discarded.
 In that case, there is no intersection.

-Now that we have identified the point \(P\), which is where the ray intersects with the plane, we still need to determine whether \(P\) is inside the triangle (indicating the ray intersects the triangle) or outside it (indicating the ray misses the triangle).
+Now that we have identified the point \(P\), where the ray intersects the triangle's plane, we need to determine whether \(P\) is inside the triangle (indicating that the ray intersects the triangle) or outside it (indicating that the ray misses the triangle).
 Figure 2 illustrates these possibilities.

 Here is an example of the inside-outside test in pseudocode: